nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Māui.md

 ### The build node

-Māui has a dedicated build node, `login.maui.niwa.co.nz`{.highlighter-rouge}, which should be used for building code.
+Māui has a dedicated build node, `login.maui.nesi.org.nz`{.highlighter-rouge}, which should be used for building code.
 Please do not build code on the compute nodes by submitting a build job through SLURM: